The Catholic church created the concept based on misunderstood Bible verses and other non-Bible books. Then declared it an official doctrine.

 Therefore, I tell you, people will be forgiven every sin and blasphemy, but the blasphemy against the Spirit will not be forgiven.
 Whoever speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the one to come.

-Notes: It is very clear from both references above that "all" sins of the flesh can be forgiven in our lifetime - "can" meaning depending on the person's position towards God, as in humbling ourselves to God, or rejecting God.
+Notes: It is very clear from both references above that "all" sins of the flesh can be forgiven in our lifetime - "can be forgiven" meaning depending on the person's position towards God, as in humbling ourselves to God, or rejecting God.
 The forgiving of the "sins of the flesh" can only be done in our lifetime through the blood of Jesus.
-All of the sins of the flesh can be forgiven, not some of them.
+All sins of the flesh can be forgiven, not some of them.

 But as for the eternal sin, only blaspheming against the Spirit is never ever forgivable.
 So, for the church to offer forgiveness to some "sins of the flesh" after death would be contradicting to everything God did to provide complete salvation through the sacrifice of Jesus.
 It is completely against the rest of thousands of pages of the Bible.